FatimaMansoor-dev/Memory-Module-of-Operating-System/readme.md

 1. `generate_data.c` – Generates a JSON file of processes.
 2. `memoryModule.c` – Simulates memory allocation using paging based on the process data.

+## Why Paging is Used for Memory Management?

+Paging is a memory management technique that addresses common challenges in allocating and managing memory efficiently.
+Here's why it's essential:

+- **Memory isn’t always available in a single block:** Programs often need more memory than what is available in a single continuous block.
+Paging breaks memory into smaller, fixed-size pieces, making it easier to allocate scattered free spaces.
+- **Process size can increase or decrease:** Programs don’t need to occupy continuous memory, so they can grow dynamically without the need to be moved.

 ## Structure